Health emergency cost map Nepal: Bir vs Patan vs private hospitals, and what insurance actually covers

 What a few common services actually cost

-Below are ranges drawn from publicly reported patient bills, hospital websites where they publish, and journalist reporting in the Kathmandu Post, The Annapurna Express, and Nepali Times.
-Private hospital figures are necessarily ranges — the same admission produces different bills at different facilities.
+The ranges below are drawn from publicly reported patient bills, hospital websites where they publish, and journalist reporting in the Kathmandu Post, The Annapurna Express, and Nepali Times.
+Private hospital figures are unavoidably ranges, because the same admission produces different bills at different facilities.

 | Service | Bir / TUTH (government) | Patan Hospital | Private hospital (Norvic, Grande, Mediciti, HAMS) |